filippogiorgiorondo/FindIt/README.md

 ## Problem vs Solution 🚨
 Searching for a specific string across a large number of files (e.g. logs, exports, reports) can be extremely time-consuming and error-prone, especially when files are stored in the cloud.
 Manual inspection of .txt, .json, or .csv files is inefficient and does not scale.

-FindIt.
 Whether you're debugging logs or scanning reports for key terms, FindIt speeds up the process and integrates smoothly with cloud infrastructure.

 ## Main Features 🔧
 - Easily connect to an Azurite instance and manage blob containers and files: emulating Azure Blob Storage